AstarNetwork/astar-docs/docs/use/manage-wallets/wallet-providers/subwallet.md

 1. Choose the account from which you would like to stake (if you are in all accounts mode)
 2. Choose the token that you would like to stake, in this case, ASTR.
 3. Enter the amount of tokens.
+The minimum active for dApp staking with ASTR is 500 ASTR.
 4. Select a dApp.

 A list of available dApps will be shown.
 It is suggested that you pay close attention to the dApp you are choosing.
 When selecting dApp, SubWallet supports you with the latest record of dApp details.
-Please click the three-dot icon on the right-hand side of each dApp to see the pool details.
+Please click the three-dot icon on the right-hand side of each dApp to see the dApp details.

 ![dApp details](/docs/use/manage-wallets/img/subwallet/subwallet-33.png)

-In addition, you could use the sort function to find the most suitable validator according to your needs.
+In addition, you could use the sort function to find the most suitable dApp according to your needs.
 Click the sort icon on the upper right corner and choose your sorting criteria.

 ![Sort dApp](/docs/use/manage-wallets/img/subwallet/subwallet-34.png)